isabelle-sanford/se-data-analysis/README.md

 TO DO:
-- Change paths for all analysis outputs to account for moving them into Cleaning
+- Change paths for all analysis outputs (done in to_mongo, tbd in ETL one) to account for moving them into Cleaning

-- Implement other filters
-    - Checkboxes instead of dropdowns?
+- Filters - Checkboxes instead of dropdowns?
 - Add table at bottom
 - Tabs?
 - include number of games you're viewing somewhere - probably in header above dropdowns